API Security Best Practices: An In-Depth Overview

 7 API security best practices

-In addition to risk-specific API security practices mentioned above, there are also general safety rules you should follow to protect your API:
+In addition to risk-specific API security practices mentioned above, our research and development consultants shortlisted general safety rules you should follow to protect your API:

 1. Identify vulnerabilities — conduct a regular evaluation of your API’s code and configuration to identify areas that might be susceptible to vulnerabilities.
 This will allow you to work out an effective risk management strategy.

-2. Conduct regular API security testing — maintain frequent security and quality assessments, including penetration testing and code reviews, to timely identify and address vulnerabilities.
+2. Conduct regular API security testing — maintain frequent security and conduct regular QA software testing services, including penetration testing and code reviews, to timely identify and address vulnerabilities.

 3. Keep API updated — regularly upgrade your API security protocols and mechanisms to stay protected against known vulnerabilities.